nhs-r-community/NHSR-blogs/Count_of_working_days_ZTurner_201907/README.md

 \[

-Insert a brief description of blog and each file in the folder, e.g.
-This blog is about blah…
+How to create a very simple function using the example of how to calculate the daily cost of a season ticket using working days, taking away paid holidays and taking away any days worked from home.

 Files in this folder are:

-  - **File1:** An RMarkdown document showing a thing
+- __WorkingDaysFunction.Rmd:__ An RMarkdown document
-  - **File2:** A R script function to do another thing

 \]